Meriwether County Clerk of Court

 The Jury Services division is responsible for maintaining accurate jury records for Meriwether County.
 Traverse and Grand Jury Summons are mailed to prospective jurors at least 3 weeks before service is required.
 Jurors are selected for service by using a software program that randomly selects names from the statewide jury list.
 The statewide list is uploaded from the state annually.
 The jury list is maintained by the Clerk’s Office and updates sent to the state annually to have the most accurate list of jurors possible.
 Jury Clerks are available to help jurors during their service to answer questions and give direction.
 Jury clerks are also responsible for taking roll, keeping track of days served, preparing work excuses and juror payments.
 Jury clerks cannot excuse jurors.
 For specific questions regarding jury service please contact the office.

-Notary public applications must be submitted online and printed.
+Notary public new & renewal applications must be submitted online and printed.
 They may be obtained at www.gsccca.org or click here.
-The cost for becoming a notary public is $48.00 and is effective for 4 years.
+The cost for becoming a notary public is $52.00 and is effective for 4 years.

 General Execution Dockets can be found in this division.
 These dockets contain liens placed against an individual.
 These include hospital liens, Federal and Georgia income tax liens, Lis Pendens and Preliminary notice of lien rights, and Notice of Commencements.
-The cost for liens and fifa’s are $5.00 for the first page and $2.00 for each additional page.
-Notices of Commencements are also filed under the lien category.
-The cost for this is $10.00 for the first page and $2.00 for each additional page.
+The cost for all liens are $25.00; no additional fee is required for extra pages.